How Much Does it Cost to Build a Website For Small Business?

 Like we said, the tools you'll need to build a website are not many, but they're all important.

-I called this section simple and easy because they are all free marketing tools you can use right now.
+This section is called simple and easy because they are all free marketing tools you can use right now.

-So if you need to create a minimum viable product / website like right now then you're not going to start learning WordPress or spend 5 hours searching for the 6 best WordPress plugins are you?
+So if you need to create a minimum viable product / website today then why start learning WordPress or go searching for the best WordPress plugins?

 You're going to go with what can be used right now... which is the marketing tools listed below.